-Military invasion: Court orders CBN to pay Benue communities N8bn compensation – The Sun Nigeria
+Military invasion: Court orders CBN to pay Benue Communities N8bn compensation – The Sun Nigeria

 In addition, Justice Inyang said he would subsequently make an order for the disbursement of the money after the CBN complies with the order for the payment.

-According to him, the terms of disbursement would have to be signed by first class chiefs of Jukun, Logo, Kwande, Katsina-Ala Local Government Areas on behalf of the Tiv traditional council.

-He ruled: “The CBN is hereby ordered to pay the garnishee sum into an interest-yielding account to be opened and maintained by the Chief Registrar of this court in First Bank of Nigeria Plc.

-“The order authorising the disbursement of the money shall be made upon being satisfied with the terms of disbursement, including the legal fees jointly singed by Ocha Ulegede, Esq, and J.K Gadzama, SAN, for the ganishors, and endorsed by first-class chiefs of Jukun, Logo, Kwande, Katsina-Ala Local Government Areas on behalf of the Tiv traditional council.”
+“The order authorising the disbursement of the money shall be made upon being satisfied with the terms of disbursement including the legal fees jointly singed by Ocha Ulegede, Esq, and J.K Gadzama, SAN, for the garnishes and endorsed by first-class chiefs of Jukun, Logo, Kwande, Katsina-Ala local government areas on behalf of the Tiv Traditional Council.”

 Leave a Reply